-- A. CAD Caution Note information.
-City of Austin high-rise buildings should be marked in the CAD notes section as "HIGH-RISE" along with important information such as the number of floors, occupancy type, FDC location, etc. Dispatchers and Companies Officers should utilize this CAD high-rise information to ensure the proper response and procedures are used at high-rise buildings. - B. Response plan.
-A High-Rise Alarm complement shall consist of four Engines, three Aerial Apparatus, one Rescue unit and two Battalion Chiefs.
+- A. All high-rise buildings in Travis and Williamson County should be marked in the CAD caution notes section as "HIGH-RISE" along with important information such as the number of floors, occupancy type, FDC location, lack of fire protection system feature (such as no sprinklers), etc. Dispatchers and Company Officers should utilize this CAD high-rise information to ensure the proper response and procedures are used at high-rise buildings. - B. A High-Rise Alarm complement shall consist of four Engines, three Aerial Apparatus, one Rescue unit, three Battalion Chiefs (one of which will be assigned as the Incident Safety Officer (ISO).
+Jurisdictions that do not have a Rescue in their response plans will provide another apparatus to replace the Rescue.
 These resources are adequate for investigating a report of a high-rise fire and mitigating incipient fires.
-However, if evidence of a working fire is found, a second alarm must be requested to have the minimum amount of resources necessary to make an offensive fire attack in a high-rise building. - c.
-Preassigned roles.
-Units arriving at the scene of a high-rise incident will assume the preassigned functional responsibilities as described below (refer to Figure 1):
+However, if evidence of a working fire is found, a second alarm must be requested to have the minimum amount of resources necessary to make an offensive fire attack in a high-rise building. - C. Units arriving at the scene of a high-rise incident will normally assume the pre-assigned functional responsibilities by apparatus type and order of arrival as described below (refer to Figure 1).
+This is the Option 1 method of giving tactical assignments as described the Regional Structure Fire SOG.
+If a high-rise incident does not have the specific apparatus type in the response to fulfill all of the functional responsibilities, Command should modify the assignments but still ensure that all tactical assignments given by this SOG are accomplished (Option 2 in the Regional Structure Fire SOG).

-Note: Even if the first arriving Company reports that they are investigating, the high-rise functional assignments should still be assumed.
+Note: Even if the first arriving Company Officer reports that they are investigating, the high-rise functional assignments should still be assumed.
 Companies may need to deviate from the following assignments in extreme circumstances (e.g., the need for aerial rescue).
 In the event of deviation, Command is responsible for ensuring that the functional responsibilities are filled by other companies.